ErpNetDocs/webclient/inventory-control/scrap.md

 ### Multiple scraps

-To scrap more pcs or the exact number of pcs for a product, specify it first (e.g. "50*") and then provide the product ID.
+To scrap more pcs or the exact number of pcs for a product, specify it first (e.g. "50"), add a "*", and then provide the product ID.

-This can be done on one line, or on two separate lines for each input.
+This can be done on one line (e.g. 50*1001150), or on two separate lines for each input.
 Tap the **blue arrow** to confirm.

 ![Scrap](pictures/inv_con_scrap_multi.png)